Vein Laser Treatments

 What Are Some Potential Downsides to Vein Laser Treatment?

 There is never a “perfect” vein therapy, and there will always be some disadvantages of any therapy.
 One potential disadvantage of vein laser treatments over other vein therapies is that several treatments may be required to get the desired results.
 Since each individual treatment has a cost associated with it, laser treatments can sometimes be a more costly alternative to other forms of vein therapy.

 Another potential disadvantage of vein laser treatments is that there is that they can be rather uncomfortable.
 Just like laser hair removal, vein laser therapy can be associated with some discomfort to get the desired results.
 Another potential disadvantage of vein laser treatments is that they can be rather time-consuming to complete.
 When you have a large number of spider veins on your legs, it often can be much quicker to perform sclerotherapy (and therefore sclerotherapy can often be more cost-effective).

 Lastly, vein laser treatment cannot be utilized for larger skin veins such as reticular veins.
 Laser therapy typically cannot deliver enough heat to a reticular vein to close it without risking thermal burns to the skin.
 Since people often desire a treatment modality that can treat all of their skin veins simultaneously, if an individual has larger skin veins (reticular veins) that cannot be treated with lasers, then another treatment option may be better.
 In this scenario, sclerotherapy is often a better option.

-If you would like to speak with our vein specialist about vein laser treatments in Austin or Round Rock, TX, please call (512) 339-9100.
-We offer an initial free no-obligation consultation with our physician.
+If you would like to speak with our vein specialist about vein laser treatments in Austin or Round Rock, TX, please call (512) 220-5401.
+Call us for an initial no-obligation consultation with our physician